Salons outline plan to safely reopen amid COVID-19

 MINNEAPOLIS — Pampering at salons and spas will now require new preparation.

-Once Minnesota salons, barbershops and spas reopen, customers will have a new experience.
+Once Minnesota salons, barbershops and spas are allowed to reopen, customers will have a new experience.

-Melissa Taylor owns the Beauty Lounge in Minneapolis.
-Taylor and her team have already started planning for the future.

 "We are staggering stylists' schedules so we don't have everybody working at the same time.
 We will stagger clients between shampoo bowls.
 We will make sure we are wearing protective gear and our clients are wearing protective gear," Taylor said.
 "A mask is just not enough.
 I'll wear a face shield."